stormasm/ioxnotes/slack/slack.md

 Hi there, we do have a use case were we want to generate a sample from our data in influx.
 According to the documentation, there are currently selectors for min, max, first, and last.
 Are there any plans to add a random selector to it (or maybe this already exists but is not documented yet)?

-Marco Neumann
-  5 days ago
+Marco Neumann, 5 days ago

 For SQL, you have two options depending on the type of sampling you wanna perform:

 1) probabilistic sampling: SELECT ...
 FROM ...
 WHERE random() < p (p being your probability in [0, 1))